takanory/slides/20211120pyconapac/index.rst

 * Structural Pattern Matching looks **useful**
 * You to **know** and **try** it

 ..
+Now let's get to the main topic.
    There are a lat of new features in Python 3.10.
    I think Structural Pattern Matching looks pretty useful.
    I'd like to YOU to know about it and try it out.